All Words Divaricate

 "You'll want to divaricate the new plantings in the garden to allow the roots to grow."

-"We divaricate on our political views, but we agreed to put them aside for family dinner."
+"We divaricate on certain issues, but we agreed to put our differences aside for family dinner."

 About Divaricate